oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/DesignPatterns/compute_units/README.md

 ## Purpose
-The performance of a design can sometimes by increased by making multiple copies of kernels, to make full use of the FPGA resources.
+A design's performance can sometimes be increased by making multiple copies of kernels to make full use of the FPGA resources.
 Each kernel copy is called a compute unit.

 This tutorial provides a header file that defines an abstraction for making multiple copies of a single-task kernel.
 This header can be used in any DPC++ design and can be extended as necessary.